amirfr922/sample-project-fofr-HW6/README.md

 #myapp
-this is the homework for LAB
+this is the homework for LAB:)